Real Room LightingReal Room Lighting

 • Shooting reflective surfaces (chocolate, glassware)

-• Need identical color across 50+ SKUs
+• Need identical color across 50+ SKUs To keep color uniform and platform-compliant at scale, see our brand-consistent eCommerce lighting guide.

 But most rental studios fail creators because: